 Bidding on these terms ensures you’re covering your core brand terms in all searches and protecting your brand against competitors trying to capitalize on your brand trademarks.
 Run search query analyses periodically to make sure you’re still reaching the right audiences!

 Use these analyses to discover additional relevant terms to add to your campaigns, or to find irrelevant terms to add as negative keywords.

 - Career- and job-related terms

 - Login terms

 - Customer service/help desk terms

 - Your products/services that you don’t want to promote

-- Pro tip: Use audiences to negate your current customers (Seer has been testing this for a while)
+💡 Did You Know?
+You can use Audiences to negate your current customers (Seer has been testing this for a while).